pymor/pymor/docs/source/tutorial_mor_with_ml.md

 `target_quantity='output'` to derive a reduced model that can solely be used to solve for the output quantity without computing a reduced state at all.

-Our problem from above also has two output, namely the l2-product of the solution with the right hand side respectively Dirichlet boundary data of our original problem.
+Our problem from above also has two outputs, namely the l2-product of the solution with the right hand side respectively Dirichlet boundary data of our original problem.
 Consequently, the output dimension is {math}`q=2`.